Amed Rosario Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.24 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals' 5.23 team ERA ranks 28th across all MLB pitching staffs.

+- Lynch (2-3) takes the mound for the Royals in his eighth start of the season.
+He has a 4.14 ERA in 41 1/3 innings pitched, with 28 strikeouts.

-- His last time out was on Saturday, June 24 against the Tampa Bay Rays, when the right-hander went six innings, surrendering four earned runs while giving up eight hits.
+- In his last time out on Saturday, the left-hander tossed five innings against the Los Angeles Dodgers, allowing three earned runs while surrendering five hits.

+- In seven games this season, the 26-year-old has an ERA of 4.14, with 6.1 strikeouts per nine innings.
+Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.